 Heading Description Share This is the total volume of entitlement in the specific licence category.
-Opening balance , The volume of water that has been carried forward from previous year's allocation account AWD Available water determination-the total annual volume of water added to the allocation account as a result of allocation assessments Licences New Increase in account water as a result of issuing new access licences Cancelled Decrease in account water as a result of licence cancellation Assignments In Out Increase in account water as a result of temporary trade in Decrease in account water as a result of temporary trade out Account usage Controlled Volume of water that is extracted, diverted or used and is directly accountable against a licence Uncontrolled Volume of water that is extracted, diverted or used when rules dictate that uncontrolled flow access is available.
+Opening balance • The volume of water that has been carried forward from previous year's allocation account AWD Available water determination-the total annual volume of water added to the allocation account as a result of allocation assessments Licences New Increase in account water as a result of issuing new access licences Cancel Decrease in account water as a result of licence cancellation Drought suspension In Temporary water restriction applied, reducing account water available for use in reported water year Out Temporary water restriction re-credit increasing account water available for use in reported water year Assignments In Increase in account water as a result of temporary trade in Out Decrease in account water as a result of temporary trade out Account usage Controlled Volume of water that is extracted, diverted or used and is directly accountable against a licence Uncontrolled Volume of water that is extracted, diverted or used when rules dictate that uncontrolled flow access is available.
 This is permitted under a General Security access licence but is not accountable against that licence.
 Uncontrolled usage may be converted to General Security usage when sufficient General Security water becomes available as specified by rules set out in the water sharing plan.
 End-of-year bala nce Account balance at the conclusion of the water year End-of-year forfe it Account water that is forfeited at the end of the water year as a result of carryover rules that restrict the carry forward volume Carry forward This represents the account water that is permitted to be carried forward into the next water year as determined by the carryover rules.

-Table 10: Allocation account balance summary for the Peel Regulated River 2018-19
+Table 10: Allocation account balance summary for the Peel Regulated River 2019-2018